AfricasTalkingLtd/africastalking.Net/README.md

 + Key in **AfricasTalking.NET** and select version _1.1.720_ or higher.
 + Click on the ***Install*** button and accept the licences to proceed.

-> For .NET Standard 2.0 projects yellow triangles may appear on your solution items,note that these are warnings due to deprecated support for some packages used by the wrapper.These will be reviewed in future releases,for now they will not affect the functionality of your project and can be safely ignored.Should there be a case where this package breaks your project kindly report the package via Nuget.
+> For .NET Standard 2.0 projects warngings may appear on your solution items,note that these are warnings due to deprecated support for some packages used by the wrapper.These will be reviewed in future release.
+These can be safely ignored.
 >
 > For more info on this follow [this thread](https://github.com/aspnet/Mvc/issues/5822) and [this link](https://dotnet.myget.org/feed/aspnetwebstack-dev/package/nuget/Microsoft.AspNet.WebApi.Client) .